 In this process, glucose is broken down in the presence of oxygen, releasing energy, carbon dioxide, and water.
 This energy fuels the plant's growth, allowing it to synthesize complex molecules like cellulose, proteins, and lipids, which are essential for building new cells and tissues.

 The growth of grass also entails the creation of various pigments, such as chlorophyll, which gives grass its characteristic green color.
 Chlorophyll is a complex molecule containing magnesium, and its synthesis involves a series of enzymatic reactions.
-Enzymes are biological catalysts that speed up chemical reactions within living organisms.
+Even so, enzymes are biological catalysts that speed up chemical reactions within living organisms.
 The creation of chlorophyll and other pigments are further examples of chemical changes occurring during grass growth.

 Trends and Latest Developments